 Not a Hard-Boiled Police Procedural nor a Cozy

 Marilyn in a pensive pose.
-Perhaps she's thinking
+Perhaps she's thinking up another murder? |

 So where does the Rocky Bluff P.D. mystery series fall into a genre slot?
 That’s a good question with not an easy answer.